Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Application II: Nonlinear Change of Variables

-for all $ \xi \in B_s(\rho - \eps_s)$ and $ i ,j \in I$, $ i' \in I'$ and $ \bi \in \bI$. \end{theorem} \begin{proof} In script \texttt{main\_NL.m} we calculate all of the constants and verify all of the hypotheses in Theorem \ref{prop:UniqueStableManifold}.
+\begin{proof} In script \texttt{main\_NL.m} we calculate all of the constants and verify all of the hypotheses in Theorem \ref{prop:UniqueStableManifold}.
 In particular we have a contraction constant $\| J \| < 5.86 \times 10^{-6} $.
 It takes approximately 11 seconds to construct the slow-stable manifold and normal bundles, 23 seconds to compute the bounds detailed in Section \ref{sec:SH_Nonlinear}, and 12 seconds to compute all the bounds in Sections \ref{sec:ExponentialTracking}-\ref{sec:Contraction} needed to validate the stable manifold.
 These we run on MATLAB 2019a with INTLAB on a i7-8750H processor.

 \end{proof}